ethanweber/IncidentsDataset/README.md

 See the following pages for more details:
  - Project page: [IncidentsDataset.csail.mit.edu](http://incidentsdataset.csail.mit.edu/).
- - ECCV 2020 Paper "Detecting natural disasters and damage in the wild" [here]().
+ - ECCV 2020 Paper "Detecting natural disasters, damage, and incidents in the wild" [here](http://incidentsdataset.csail.mit.edu/IncidentsDatasetPaper.pdf).

 # Obtain the data
 > Note that the data is not accessible yet.
 If you have any questions or would like data access sooner than public release, please contact incidentsdataset@googlegroups.com.